Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Summary

 \section{Summary}

 This paper presents a comprehensive characterization of the $\HZZfl$ decay channel via the measurement of fiducial differential cross sections as functions of several kinematic observables.
 The \PH boson production is characterized via measurements of differential cross sections in bins of $\pt^\PH$ and $\abs{y_\text{\PH}}$, the \pt of the leading and subleading jets and observables of the dijet system, when associated with jets.
-For the first time, fiducial cross sections are measured in bins of the seven kinematic observables that completely define the four-lepton decay: the invariant mass of the two $\PZ$ bosons and the five angles that describe the fermions kinematical properties and the production and decay planes.
-Differential cross sections are also measured for the first time in bins of six matrix element kinematic discriminants sensitive to various anomalous couplings of the H boson to vector bosons.
+Fiducial cross sections are measured in bins of the seven kinematic observables that completely define the four-lepton decay: the invariant mass of the two $\PZ$ bosons and the five angles that describe the fermions kinematical properties and the production and decay planes.
+Differential cross sections are also measured in bins of six matrix element kinematic discriminants sensitive to various anomalous couplings of the \PH boson to vector bosons.
 The dynamical evolution of the renormalization and factorization scales, and resummation effects are probed by measuring cross sections in bins of rapidity-weighted jet vetoes, and in bins of observables of the \PH plus jets system.
 An extensive set of double-differential measurements is presented, providing a complete coverage of the phase space under study.
 The $\HZZfl$ inclusive fiducial cross section is $\sigma_{{\text{fid}}}=2.73\pm0.26\unit{fb}=2.73\pm0.22\stat\pm0.15\syst \unit{fb}$, in agreement with the SM expectation of $2.86\pm0.15\unit{fb}$.
 The measurement of the fiducial cross section in differential bins of $\pt^\PH$ is used to set constraints on the trilinear self-coupling of the \PH boson, with an observed (expected) limit of $-5.4\,(-7.6)\,<\kappa_\lambda<\,14.9\,(17.7)$ at the 95\% CL.
-Finally, constraints on the modifiers of \PH boson couplings to \PQb and \PQc quarks ($\kappa_\PQb$ and $\kappa_\PQc$) are also determined with an observed (expected) limit of $-1.1\,(-1.3)<\kappa_\PQb<1.1\,(1.2)$ and $-5.3\,(-5.7)<\kappa_\PQc<5.2\,(5.7)$ at the 95\% CL.
+Finally, constraints on the modifiers of \PH boson couplings to \PQb and \PQc quarks ($\kappa_\PQb$ and $\kappa_\PQc$) are also determined with an observed (expected) limit of $-1.1\,(-1.3)<\kappa_\PQb<1.1\,(1.2)$ and $-5.3\,(-5.7)<\kappa_\PQc<5.2\,(5.7)$ at the 95\% CL, obtained assuming a dependence of the branching fraction on $\kappa_\PQb$ and $\kappa_\PQc$.
 All results are consistent with the SM predictions for the $\HZZfl$ decay channel in the considered fiducial phase space.